Layers of Learning Curriculum Guide

 You will need an atlas to complete the maps.
-Below are two atlases that we like, plus a globe.
+Below are three atlases that we like, plus a globe.
 Globes are nice because they allow to kids to see the world as is really looks, and not the distorted view you get from a flat map.

 Layers of Learning science covers all four of the major branches of science: biology, earth science, chemistry, and physics.
 The experiments and outside reading are thorough enough for high school, but we include plenty of interesting fun for your younger kids as well.

 We present the science from a factual point of view.
 In other words, we keep science in its realm, explaining the observable phenomenon of the universe.
 Every other curriculum seems to take either a "creationist" or a "secular" point of view of science.
 But to us, this seems absurd.
 Science, by its very nature, isn't supposed to have a point of view.